 But of course, I should have expected it.
 I was the snog that Potter kept in his back pocket whenever he wanted it, while he had the real girlfriend back home.
 I was just... a slut, basically.
 A slut.

 Oh god.
 I was about to throw up.

 I whipped around, the frame in my hand falling to the ground as a startled squeak slipped out of my lips.
 What I saw was enough to make my heart stop completely.

 Potter was standing in the hallway, one of his hands clenched around the door-frame, hazel eyes furious and cold, like chips of amber ice.
-He looked so angry—fear began to squirm inside my stomach, and it was suddenly very hard to remember how to breathe.
+He looked so angry—and for the first time in weeks, I saw emotion breaking through his usual placid apathy.
+Fear began to squirm inside my stomach, and it was suddenly very hard to remember how to breathe.

-I wanted to hurl accusations at him, to unleash my fury, to let him have it.
+I wanted to hurl accusations at him, to hurl fists at him, to unleash my fury and let him have it.
 But I couldn’t.
 As I stared into Potter’s stony face, unable to tear my gaze away, all I could muster was a stuttering, “I s-swear I c-can explain.”

 “Well then, explain.”
 Potter folded his arms across his chest, leaning against the doorframe.
 And I flitted my gaze, from him to the picture on the floor back to him, cheeks flaming red, no doubt in my mind that I was done for.